Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 Bruce Brown Insights vs. the Heat

-- Brown is averaging 3.2 three-point field goal attempts per game this season, which is 9.9% of his team's tries from beyond the arc.

-- Brown's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Brown's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- On defense, the Heat have allowed 109.8 points per game, which is second-best in the NBA.
+- Defensively, the Heat are second in the league, allowing 109.8 points per game.

-- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked squad in the NBA.
+- Giving up 41.9 rebounds per contest, the Heat are the sixth-ranked team in the league.

-- The Heat give up 25.6 assists per contest, 14th-ranked in the NBA.
+- In terms of assists, the Heat have allowed 25.6 per contest, 14th in the league.

-- The Heat are the 28th-ranked team in the league at allowing threes, giving up 13.1 made 3-pointers per contest.
+- In terms of 3-pointers, the Heat are 28th in the NBA, allowing 13.1 makes per game.

 Bruce Brown vs. the Heat